Project-SILPA/sdk-soundex/docs/SOUNDEX.md

 The above function `obj.compare(String, String);` accepts two unicode strings to be compared and returns :

 ```
-0 - if both arguments are same
+0 - if both strings are same
-1 - if both arguments sound similar and belong to same language
+1 - if strings sound phonetically same
-2 - if both arguments sound similar but belong to different language
+2 - if strings are phonetically not same
--1 - if arguments dont sound alike or on error
+-1 - if on English cross language comparison or on error
 ```

 #### Get Soundex Code of given text